 Time table information for the different routes can be viewed by clicking here.

 Alternatively, you can use this map-based journey planner to plan your travel around the Maltese islands.
+You can also download a map from here.

 Buses in use on the service are of the low floor type making these vehicle fully accessible to persons with mobility impairments.
 Each bus has specifically designated seating for persons with mobility impairments, pregnant women, the elderly and persons carrying young children.
 Besides being accessible, buses are fully air conditioned, are equipped with audio announcements and electronic information panels highlighting the next bus stop.